 Why is a User Guide(s) a good idea?

 - It is helpful to faculty and staff: A user guide is often the first place your users will look when they have questions.
 If they can easily search documentation and find an immediate answer to their question, rather than calling someone or sending off an email and waiting for a response, they will be more quickly satisfied and likely to participate in assessment practices.

-- It is less work for you: A good guide can answer users' questions before they come to the assessment professionals, so you spend less time answering questions and troubleshooting on users' behalf and more time on closing the loop.
+- It is less work for you: A good guide can answer users' questions before they come to the assessment professionals.
+You spend less time answering software questions and troubleshooting on users' behalf and more time on closing the loop.

 - It can be customized: You can create a comprehensive guide for any and all actions and items in the Outcomes platform but you can also create shorter, customized guides for each type of user or subsection of the targeted audience.
 This really helps to avoid user confusion and make the process efficient.
 Short Quick-Start Guides can be customized and sent to each target audience.

-- It creates standard operating procedures: The user guide will also help develop a fixed, step-by-step sequence of activities or course of action that must be followed in the same order to correctly perform a task.
+- It creates standardized data: The user guide will also help develop a fixed, step-by-step sequence of activities or course of action that must be followed in the same order to correctly perform a task.
 When shared across campus or shared across different sub-groups, this creates the standard operating procedure for these tasks across campus.
 The documentation helps to prevent missing or incorrect data entries thus improving the quality of results.

 User Guide Examples

 Kennesaw State University has recently created several excellent user guides to help with the launching and adoption of Outcomes on campus.
 They created two different guides.
 You can look at these examples by using the following links embedded as titles or by clicking the links on the bottom of the support page.